Unsupervised Object Learning via Common Fate: Acknowledgements

 \section{Acknowledgements}

-The authors thank Martin Engelcke and Ingmar Posner for help with training the GENESIS-v2 model.
-This work was supported by the German Federal Ministry of Education and Research (BMBF): Tübingen AI Center, FKZ: 01IS18039A and the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation): Germany’s Excellence Strategy – EXC 2064/1 – 390727645 and SFB 1233, Robust Vision: Inference Principles and Neural Mechanisms, TP3/TP4, project number: 276693517.
-The authors thank the International Max Planck Research School for Intelligent Systems (IMPRS-IS) for supporting Matthias Tangemann. \fi
+Part of this work was done while MT, StS, and JvK were interning at Amazon.
+This work was supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation): SFB 1233, Robust Vision: Inference Principles and Neural Mechanisms, TP 4, project number 276693517, and Germany’s Excellence Strategy -- EXC 2064/1 – 390727645.
+It was also supported by the German Federal Ministry of Education and Research (BMBF), FKZ 01IS18039A.
+The authors thank the International Max Planck Research School for Intelligent Systems for supporting MT and StS.

 \begin{appendix}